NikiforovG/GPN_Intelligence_CUP_2019/README.md

 # GPN Intelligence CUP 2019
-This repository contains an answer to "GPN Intelligence CUP 2019" (Data Science competittion).
+This repository contains an answer to "GPN Intelligence CUP 2019" (Data Science competition).